dlr-eoc/ukis-frontend-libraries/projects/services-ogc/README.md

 > Note: Don't forget to add `--project services-ogc` or else it will be added to the default project in your `angular.json` file.

 ## Build

-Run `ng build services-ogc` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Publishing

 After building your library with `ng build services-ogc`, go to the dist folder `cd dist/services-ogc` and run `npm publish`.